mug-n-ai/YRoot/docs/examples/burnout.md

 - Define new, sustainable expectations

 :::note
-The WHY Loop helped turn emotional fog into clear, structured questions:
+The YRoot helped turn emotional fog into clear, structured questions:
 “What do I need?
 What helps?
 What blocks it?
 What’s possible *now*?”
 :::